Charlie Sommers

 Attorney

 Charlie Sommers joined Founders Law in 2023 and works as an Associate Attorney for the firm.
-He specializes in transactional startup and venture matters, and clients seek his advice when incorporating, growing, and exiting their business.
+His practice area focuses on transactional startup and venture matters, and clients seek his advice when incorporating, growing, and exiting their business.

 Charlie counsels innovators from all backgrounds, and develops pathways for individuals on immigrant visas to become startup founders in the US.
 By forming relationships with his clients at an early stage, he understands their non-negotiable entrepreneurial principles and uses this to tailor a legal strategy to their individual needs.
 As outside corporate counsel, startup founders turn to Charlie when raising money, entering into commercial agreements, and making calculated risks.